 10. Define the Mann Act and explain its ostensible and real purpose.

-11. Describe briefly for each item how the Progressive spirit manifested itself in:
+11. Describe briefly how the Progressive spirit manifested itself in:

 - Sports (boxing, baseball, college football)